 While pests can infest almost all areas of your home, there are some parts that are particularly more attractive to these invaders.
 Some of these areas include the kitchen, bedrooms and storage spaces, which need extra attention during cleaning.

-The kitchen is normally the main suspect since stored food items, dirty dishes as well as hidden crumbs can attract a variety of pests such as rodents, ants, meal moths and cockroaches.
+The kitchen is normally the main suspect since stored food items, dirty dishes, hidden crumbs can attract a variety of pests such as rodents, ants, meal moths and cockroaches.
 Bedrooms may not be infested that regularly but are also a potential site of infestation for some kinds of pests like bedbugs.
 Cluttered storage spaces and other infrequently used areas such as closets, basements, attics and garages offer a perfect environment for pests to hide and grow.

 It can be quite easy to overlook some common signs of a pest infestation in your home since they can be subtle.
 However, some of the warning alerts that you need to check for cleaning your house include: